RebelsatUNLV/Balloon-Launch-Project/README.md

 ├── CubeSat_code/      # Code for each of the circuits in cubesat ├── hardware/           # Hardware specifications and configurations ├── README.md           # This file
-└── Testing/            # Code for testing the .iio code
+└── Testing/            # Code for testing the .ino code
 ```

 ## Getting Started